Correlation measures of a quantum state and information characteristics of a quantum channel: Applications to quantum channels characteristics

 \subsubsection{The function $(\Phi,\mu)\mapsto\chi(\Phi(\mu))$}

-In this subsection we apply the relation (\ref{MI-CHI-rep+}) to local continuity analysis of the function $(\Phi,\rho)\mapsto\chi(\Phi(\mu))$ defined by formula (\ref{H-Q}) on the sets $\F(A,B)\times\P(\H_A)$, where $\P(\H_A)$ is the set of all generalized ensembles equipped with the weak convergence topology (see Section 6.2.1) and $\F(A,B)$ is the set of all channels from $A$ to any given system $B$ equipped with the strong convergence topology.
+In this subsection we apply the monotonicity property (\ref{D-m}) to local continuity analysis of the function $(\Phi,\mu)\mapsto\chi(\Phi(\mu))$ defined by formula (\ref{H-Q}) on the set $\F(A,B)\times\P(\H_A)$, where $\P(\H_A)$ is the set of all generalized ensembles of states in $\S(\H_A)$ equipped with the weak convergence topology (see Section 6.2.1) and $\F(A,B)$ is the set of all channels from $A$ to any given system $B$ equipped with the strong convergence topology (see Section 2).

 \begin{property} A) \emph{The function $(\Phi,\mu)\mapsto\chi(\Phi(\mu))$ is lower semicontinuous on the set $\F(A,B)\times\P(\H_A)$.
-The function $(\Phi,\mu)\mapsto \Upsilon(\Phi,\mu)\doteq I(\Phi,\bar{\rho}(\mu))-\chi(\Phi(\mu))$ is lower semicontinuous on the set}
+The function $(\Phi,\mu)\mapsto \Upsilon(\Phi,\mu)\doteq I(\Phi,\bar{\rho}(\mu))-\chi(\Phi(\mu))$ is lower semicontinuous on the set} $\left\{(\Phi,\mu)\in\F(A,B)\times\P(\H_A)\,|\,\chi(\Phi(\mu))<+\infty\right\}$.

 B) \emph{Let $\{\mu_n\}$ be a sequence of ensembles in $\P(\H_A)$ weakly converging to an ensemble $\mu_0$ and $\{\Phi_n\}$ a sequence of channels from $A$ to $B$ strongly converging to a channel $\Phi_0$.
 If